Riverdale, California

 Riverdale (formerly, Liberty Settlement) is a census-designated place (CDP) in Fresno County, California, United States.
 Its population was 3,477 at the 2020 census, up from 3,153 at the 2010 census.
 Riverdale is located 23 mi south of Fresno, at an elevation of 223 feet above mean sea level.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 3.9 sqmi, all of it land.

 History

 The first post office at Riverdale opened in 1875.
 The place was originally called Liberty Settlement, but was renamed due to its proximity to the Kings River.

 Riverdale has a primary school, an elementary school, and a high school.

 Demographics

+Riverdale first appeared as an unincorporated place in the 1960 U.S. census; and as a census designated place in the 1980 United States census.